 Many countries started to stockpile antiviral drugs such as oseltamivir, which is more commonly known under the brand name Tamiflu, prior to the emergence of influenza A as an essential strategy for pandemic response before a new vaccine could be widely distributed.
 This type of approach might substantially reduce morbidity, hospitalizations, and mortality rates.
 In parallel to that, stockpiling for personal usage has also gained momentum.

 Government vs. personal stockpiling

-The research suggests that, in order to reduce the risk of a subsequent wave of infections with a theoretical novel influenza similar to the one that caused the 1918 pandemic, pandemic plans should consider stockpiling oseltamivir and other antiviral drugs with a minimum capacity of 20% (relative to the population size).
+The research suggests that, in order to reduce the risk of a subsequent wave of infections with a theoretical novel influenza virus that is similar to the one that caused the 1918 pandemic, pandemic plans should consider stockpiling oseltamivir and other antiviral drugs with a minimum capacity of 20% (relative to the population size).

-Controversies of personal oseltamivir stockpiling
+Controversies of personal stockpiling

-Greater pessimism regarding the probability of being affected by influenza is encountered among those likely to stockpile; furthermore, differences that lead to personal stockpiling reflect individuals’ personalities and their degree of apprehension about influenza (rather than differences in their basic knowledge).
+Greater pessimism regarding the probability of being affected by influenza is encountered among those likely to stockpile.
+Furthermore, differences that lead to personal stockpiling reflect individuals’ personalities and their degree of apprehension about influenza, rather than differences in their basic knowledge.

-The potential ramifications of self-medication with this drug include the propagation of oseltamivir resistance, unwarranted risk of adverse events, as well as suboptimal care for individuals who should receive more extensive clinical evaluation.
+The potential ramifications of self-medication with this drug include the propagation of oseltamivir resistance, unwarranted risk of adverse events, as well as suboptimal care for individuals who should receive a more extensive clinical evaluation.